Mattias Samuelsson: International play

-In 2016, at the second 2016 Winter Youth Olympics, Samuelsson captained team USA and won gold in the boys' tournament.
+In 2016, at the second Winter Youth Olympics, Samuelsson captained team USA and won gold in the boys' tournament.
 Samuelsson played three seasons with the USA Hockey National Team Development Program.
 He was part of the team that won the silver medal at the 2019 World Junior Ice Hockey Championships, and was captain of the team at the 2020 World Junior Ice Hockey Championships.

 Personal life

 Samuelsson's father, Kjell, played 14 seasons as an NHL defenseman for the Pittsburgh Penguins, Philadelphia Flyers, New York Rangers and Tampa Bay Lightning.
 His mother Vicki is a Pennsylvania native.

+He and his siblings were raised in Voorhees Township, New Jersey.
 At Western Michigan, Samulesson played alongside his older brother Lukas.

 Samuelsson grew up modeling his game after that of longtime NHL defensemen Mattias Ekholm and Victor Hedman.